 By Khaled Suleiman

-Since then, more than a quarter of a million people have been killed and more than 10 million displaced across the war-battered country, according to the UN.
+Since then, more than a quarter of a million people have been killed and more than 10 million displaced across the war-battered country, according to UN figures.